 The OSHA website features a calculator tool that can help determine a margin loss scenario resulting from an injury.
 Calculating the total costs of a single laceration injury is staggering.
 A cut on the finger that would have been preventable with the right PPE solution can lead to a $40K total cost, with an estimated $400K in future sales needed to pay for it!
 Escalate the injury to a fracture and the numbers nearly triple.

 This is not a sales pitch, it’s basic math: Buying cheaper PPE is detrimental to your corporate bottom line.
 It cuts the immediate and direct cost of a good, while potentially skyrocketing the overall indirect operational costs.
 Armed with this knowledge, how can you help your company meet its financial targets?

-Click the button below to check out the OSHA injury cost calculator.
+Click the link to check out the OSHA injury cost calculator.

 Find your custom PPE solution - HexArmor® can help

 Take the first step to help keep your people safe - this program allows safety teams to work directly with HexArmor® Solution Specialists to recommend and implement high-performance PPE solutions.

 Are you using the proper safety equipment?
 Let us know if you need help - our Solution Specialists are ready to work with you.
 Call 1-877-MY ARMOR or send us a message.Start an industrial trial program